spread-ai/docs-appsmith-fork/docs/reference/querying-graphql.md

-### Send Appsmith signature header
+### Send Studio signature header

-When enabled, Appsmith adds an extra header, `X-Appsmith-Signature`, to your requests.
+When enabled, Studio adds an extra header, `X-Studio-Signature`, to your requests.
 This header contains a JSON Web Token (JWT) signed with a secret string.
-You can use this header to verify that the incoming requests are originating from Appsmith.
-This mechanism ensures the integrity and authenticity of requests originating from Appsmith.
+You can use this header to verify that the incoming requests are originating from Studio.
+This mechanism ensures the integrity and authenticity of requests originating from Studio.

 ### Use self-signed certificate

 When enabled, this option allows you to upload a self-signed certificate in the .PEM (Privacy Enhanced Mail) format, which is securely stored in an encrypted format.
-This certificate is then included in the request made by Appsmith to the endpoint.
+This certificate is then included in the request made by Studio to the endpoint.

 ### Headers